5T33Z0/OC-Little-Translated/K_Debugging/README.md

 18. Vendor ID: 0xFFFF, Device ID: 0xFFFF, RevisionID: 0xFF, ClassCode: 0xFFFFFF, SubsystemVendorID: 0xFFFF, SubsystemID: 0xFFFF,
    DevicePath: PciRoot(0x0)/Pci(0x1F,0x6)
 ```
-With the python scripe [**PCILookup**](https://github.com/dreamwhite/PCILookup) we can convert that list into a more legible forn:
+With the python scripe [**PCILookup**](https://github.com/dreamwhite/PCILookup), we can restructure the PCIInfo.txt to a more legible form:

 - Install Python
 - Download and upack the Script
 - Run Terminal
 - Typce `cd`, hit space
-- Drop the PCILookup-master folder in the terminal window and hit enter
+- Drop the "PCILookup-master" folder in the terminal window and hit enter
-- Next, enter `python3 main.py` and hit space
+- Next, type `python3 main.py` and hit space
 - Drag in the `PCIInfo.txt` and hit enter

-The resulting output will be much easier to read:
+The resulting output is much easier to read and also includes device names:

 ```swift
 1: 7 Series/C216 Chipset Family USB Enhanced Host Controller #1